 When a heating system fails during a cold snap in Katy, TX, the risk to your household is not just discomfort — it is a genuine safety emergency.
 Prolonged exposure to cold temperatures, especially for young children, elderly residents, and individuals with medical conditions, can create dangerous situations within hours.
 Beyond the cold itself, a failing heating system may be releasing carbon monoxide into your living space without any visible warning signs.
-Air Tech of Katy provides 24/7 emergency heating repair throughout Katy and surrounding areas, with NATE-certified technicians available around the clock to diagnose and resolve heating failures safely and quickly.
+Air Tech of Katy provides 24/7 emergency heating repair in Katy TX and surrounding areas, with NATE-certified technicians available around the clock to diagnose and resolve heating failures safely and quickly.

 Carbon Monoxide: The Hidden Danger in Heating Emergencies